How to Oktoberfest Like You Know What You’re Doing: A First Timer’s Guide

 Ignorantly I believed, oh good!
 Maybe the conductor can let me know what the hell is going on, I bet he speaks English.
 L.O.L.

 Instead, the conductor rushed into our cabin and began yelling in German (a lethal combo), while I sat there like the dumb tourist I was.
-As hard as I tried to maintain my composure, the stress tears unleashed from their holding pin in a giant, muddled swoosh down my cheeks.

 So there I was, dressed in my Oktoberfest garb, sitting on a train between cement while the last text my friends received from me was, “I don’t know what’s happening, the train stopped.
 All I see is cement and the only person here is a drunk German man who doesn’t speak English.”
 Settling.